Dosso Region: Settlements

 Dosso is the regional capital; other major settlements include Birni N'Gaouré, Dioundiou, Dogondoutchi, Falmey, Gaya, Loga and Tibiri (Doutchi).

 Administrative subdivisions

-Dosso was divided into 5 Departments (Boboye Department, Dogondoutchi Department, Dosso Department, Gaya Department and Loga Department), but the number of departments was increased to 8 with the new departments being Doutchi Department, Falmi Department, and Tibiri Department.
+Dosso was divided into 5 Departments (Boboye Department, Dogondoutchi Department, Dosso Department, Gaya Department and Loga Department), but the number of departments was increased to 8 with the new departments being Dioundiou Department, Falmey Department, and Tibiri Department.
 The division into 5 urban administrative divisions (communes urbaines) and 38 rural administrative divisions (communes rurales), 1 province, 15 cantons and 3 nomadic grouping was left unchanged.

+Climate

+The temperature ranges from 18 C to 41 C during the scorching, partly cloudy dry season and a scorching, partly cloudy wet season.

+Temperature

+Climate change is causing a warmer, drier climate in the Dosso Region, with temperature trends showing positive signs of warming.

 Demographics

 Like most regions of Niger, the population of the region of Dosso has rapidly grown since independence.
 From 693,207 in 1977, its population increased to 1,018,895 by 1988, and to 1,479,095 by 2001.
 Dosso region has the third highest population density (61.4 inhabitants/km2), below that of Niamey and Maradi regions.
 Most people live in rural areas, with only 10.4% of the population residing in urban areas.
 Other demographic statistics are similar to the national averages.
 The main ethnolinguistic groups are the Fulani, Hausa, Tuareg and Zarma (also referred to as 'Djerma').
 The region is also a major centre of the Maouri, a Hausa sub-group who have retained their traditional animist belief.